Skip to Content

 A campground on a lake during the morning

-Length restrictions vary from one campground to the next.
-Often national parks are unable to accommodate vehicles over 28 feet.
-This may exclude larger travel trailers.
+Travel trailers can limit your campsite options due to their size.
+Many campgrounds have length restrictions.
+They can’t accommodate long trailers.
+Length restrictions vary.
+Often national parks are unable to accommodate rigs over 28 feet.
+Larger travel trailers might not fit.
 Sometimes the length restriction is as low as 20 feet.
 This limits where you can camp with a large trailer.

 This length also limits where you can drive.
 Some roads have length restrictions.
 For example, to drive the Going-to-the-Sun road in Glacier National Park, there is a length limit of 21 feet.
+It’s also harder to drive off-road with a trailer.

 Height Restrictions

-Travel trailers are much shorter than truck campers.
+Travel trailers are shorter than truck campers.
 Most have a maximum height of around 10 feet.
 You don’t have to worry too much about height restrictions while driving a travel trailer.

 Truck campers are much taller.
 Many are 12-13 feet tall when mounted to the truck.
-This is almost as tall as a semi truck.
+This is almost as tall as a semi-truck.
 Truck campers are tall because the bed of the truck sits so far off the ground and the camper needs to be tall enough to stand up in.

 Not all models are tall.
 There are pop-up truck campers that only add a foot or so to the height of the truck.